Andre-Atkinson/k8s_Build/README.md

 # k8s_Build
 This script enables to build a working Kubernetes cluster on ubuntu 2004.

-This will install Kubernetes version 1.22.4-00 using containerd and calico.
+This will install Kubernetes version 1.21.0-00 using containerd and calico or weavenet.

 Pre Reqs
 - Ubuntu 2004 server